ykhwong/ppt-ndi/README.md

 ## BASIC USAGE
 1. Download PPT NDI from https://github.com/ykhwong/ppt-ndi/releases
 2. If you have downloaded the installer, execute the pptndi_setup.exe.
 After the installation, click the Start button and select "PPT NDI".
-3. If you have downloaded the 7z file, decompress it and simply run the executable "ppt_ndi.exe"
+3. If you have downloaded the 7z file, decompress it and simply run the executable "ppt-ndi.exe"
 4. Please select either one of the following modes.

 * PowerPoint SlideShow Mode